mariajaro/mariajaro/README.md

 ### Hi there 👋

-My name is Maria and im a front-end developer studen at Noroff.
+My name is Maria and im a front-end developer student at Noroff.
+I enjoy working with UI/UX desing.

 - 🔭 I’m currently working on my portofolio